The Four Types of Wedges in Golf

 2. Leading Edge & Sole

 The leading edge is the lower boundary of the face where the face meets the bottom of the club, also called the sole.
-Clubs also have a trailing edge, which is the bottom and back portion of the sole.
+Clubs also have a trailing edge, the bottom and back portion of the sole.

 3. Bounce

 Bounce describes how high the leading edge sits when the sole is rested on the ground.
-Though usually referred to as just "bounce," we're really talking about "bounce angle," which is the angle between the flat ground and the soul's surface from the point of contact with the ground to the leading edge.
+Though usually referred to as "bounce," we're talking about "bounce angle," which is the angle between the flat ground and the soul's surface from the point of contact with the ground to the leading edge.

 Low-Bounce Wedges

 Low-bounce wedges have a bounce angle between 4-6 degrees, which is small enough that the leading edge sits almost flush with the ground.
-They're ideal for firm playing surfaces, heavy sand or any other playing conditions where the clubhead is unlikely to penetrate or sink into the surface.
+They're ideal for firm playing surfaces, heavy sand, or other playing conditions where the clubhead is unlikely to penetrate or sink into the surface.
 This allows you to strike the ball with your face's sweet spot without either (a) bouncing the sole off the playing surface or (b) digging the leading edge into the playing surface.

 Pitching wedges and gap wedges tend to have low-bounce offerings.